rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ### postmillenialism

 In this view, the millennium is separate from the "church age" and Christ will only return after the millennium.
 We may or may not be living in the millennium, and the only difference between "church age" and the "millennium" is that the millennium will see the gradual dominance of Christianity across the earth.

+non literal 1000 year

+human history will necessarily get better as earth is gradually transformed by Christ's heavenly reign

+one resurrection